- Portable Games

 Bioterrorism Assessment Committee

-The BSAA was managed by the Bioterrorism Assessment Committee established within the European headquarters and located in London, England.
+The BSAA was managed by the Bioterrorism Assessment Committee established within the European headquarters.
 The committee was the organization's decision-making body which assessed intelligence on potential biological and bioterrorist threats and gave directives to each of the eight worldwide branches.
 It was significantly influenced by its corporate investors.

 Units & Offices